TAN Function in Excel (Table of Contents)

 By putting formula

 We can also calculate TANGENT by using the formula or entering the formula of TAN in the required cell.
 Below is the formula:

 Step 1: Firstly, we should have Radians ready for the required angle, which we have seen above, that how to calculate in step 3 to 5, which has a formula of = RADIANS(angle).

 The Result will be:

-Step 3: Now, we have to select the cell address of calculated radians which is D4 in the given example, in the place of number as argument or parameter.
+Step 3: Now, we have to select the cell address of calculated radians, which is D4 in the given an example, in the place of number as argument or parameter.
 Below is the picture for reference:

-Step 4: After putting number, we have to just close the bracket to complete the formula or press enter, both have the same result.
+Step 4: After putting the number, we have to just close the bracket to complete the formula or press enter; both have the same result.
 Below is the picture:

 TAN Function in VBA:

 As we discussed above, that TAN function can also be used in VBA code, so we can take one example to see how it works and what will be the input and procedure.
 Below is the VBA code to calculate Tangent: